whitews/ReFlow/docs/source/setup-ubuntu.rst

 #.
 Edit apache2.conf file

     Note: If you need any of these features for other Virtual Hosts, edit as necessary.
 This list is meant as a guide for turning off certain Apache features that are not used by the ReFlow project.
+There are also Apache modules enabled by default that ReFlow does not need.

     *   Hide the Apache version number and OS details